mostafa-Badran/orderManagment/README.md

 - That's it: launch the main URL.
 - You can login to adminpanel with default credentials __admin@admin.com__ - __password__
 - Add Products and Orders from the menu
+- Postman Api file contains the postman collection file that has the login and getOrders requests